Gautamr16/Kubernetes-K8s-/Kubernetes.md

 - Automatically restarts failed containers.
 - Replaces and reschedules containers when nodes fail.
 - Kills containers that don't respond to health checks.
-- Keeps non-ready containers from being advertised to clients.

 ### Horizontal Scaling
 - Automatically or manually scales applications based on CPU utilization or other metrics.